urpatton/OSD-Wizard-UDI-Replacement/README.md

 	All fields except "Domain or Workgroup" selection options and Workgroup field

 	Microsoft.SharedPages.AdminAccountsPage
-	Local administrator password field.
-Administrator account username is ignored Local administrator user account creation (OSDAddAdmin variable) is not supported outside of the MDT and is intentionally omitted.
+	Local administrator password field
+	Administrator account username is ignored
+	Local administrator user account creation (OSDAddAdmin variable) is not supported outside of the MDT and is intentionally omitted

 	Microsoft.OSDRefresh.VolumePage
 	Minimum Volume Size ignored